kebno/prac/000/README.md

 # 000 - argparse and twisted

-Use argparse to create a command-line tool.
+Use argparse to create a command-line tool and then connect it to something.

-Maybe use the options to make it connect something.
+### References

+* '>' indents blocks in vim
+* Weather feed info from http://www.eclectrics.com/2009/09/getting-the-current-weather-conditions/

+## 0
+Reads in 'host', 'port', and a flag to display the weather forecast.

+## 1
+Reads data from a weather feed xml file and prints to command line.